-People (women in particular) are always concerned about their hair.
-They always need to figure out what color, style and cut would look best on them, and they need to find the best products to make their hair perfect.
+People tend to always be concerned about their hair.
+They need to figure out what color, style, and cut would look best on them, and they need to find the best products to make their hair perfect.

-*(I’m not a doctor though, so I would always consult with your physician if you really think something is wrong with your health)
+DISCLAIMER: I’m not a doctor, and I recommend consulting with your physician if you think something is wrong with your health.

-However, if you are losing more hair than that, something can be seriously wrong.
-Losing more than 100-200 strands per day could be a sign of stress, low iron levels, lack of protein or thyroid problems.
-Diabetes and flu can also cause dramatic hair loss.
+Losing more than 100-200 strands per day could be a sign of stress, low iron levels, lack of protein intake or thyroid problems.
+Diabetes and influenza are also known to cause dramatic hair loss.

-If hair is coming out by the hand-full, you should consult a doctor.
+If your hair is coming out by the handful, you should probably take a trip to the doctor.

-I’m not talking about hair that is damaged from heat or chemicals.
+I’m not talking about hair that is damaged from heat or chemicals, because that is something completely different.
 I’m talking about hair that is otherwise healthy but always appears to be dry and or dull.

 Although this can be caused by genetics, oily hair is generally caused by over-active sebaceous glands in the scalp.
 This is caused by hormonal imbalance.

-This can be caused by a variety of things like genetics and seasons, but it can also be from poor diet and stress.
+If your hair takes forever to grow, it could be caused by a variety of things like genetics and changing seasons, but it can also stem from poor diet or stress.

-Dandruff can easily be treated with medicated shampoo, most of the time.
-However, if it is an excessive problem, that won’t go away, it could be a bigger problem.
-It could be caused by nutrient deficiency like zinc, vitamin C or essential fatty acids.
-It could also be a fungal overgrowth, or over-activity of the sebaceous glands in the scalp.
+This may be caused by nutrient deficiency like from zinc, vitamin C or essential fatty acids.
+It could also be caused by a fungal overgrowth or over-activity of the sebaceous glands in the scalp.